MartinChavez/HTML-CSS/README.md

 # HTML/CSS: Tutorial

-This Tutorial will guide you to learn HTML and CSS.
-Each unit contains an annotated tutorial on the code that you can use to expand your Web Developer skills.
+Use this tutorial as a guide to learning HTML and CSS.
+Each topical unit contains an annotated lesson that can assist you in web development.

 Technologies
 ====================